ganeti/ganeti/man/gnt-instance.rst

 If the ``--cleanup`` option is passed, the operation changes from migration to attempting recovery from a failed previous migration.
-In this mode, Ganeti checks if the instance runs on the correct node (and updates its configuration if not) and ensures the instances's disks are configured correctly.
+In this mode, Ganeti checks if the instance runs on the correct node (and updates its configuration if not) and ensures the instances' disks are configured correctly.
 In this mode, the ``--non-live`` option is ignored.